suavelizard/play/README.md

 ===================

-PlayJS is a batteries included web boilerplate meant for plug and play.
+PlayJS is a batteries included web boilerplate meant to accelerate development for greenfield and time sensitive applications.

 Included modules